Harshio1/Stock_price_prediction/README.md

 # Example with Tata Motors:
 In the "source code" file, I have provided an example using Tata Motors.
 This will allow you to see how the project works with pre-existing input for a specific date and its corresponding output.
 # Run the Code for Other Companies:
-If you'd like to predict stock prices for other companies, download the relevant dataset and follow the upcoming steps.
-Open the "source code" file and enter the name of the csv file(that contains the datasets)in the 9th line of the code(data = pd.read_csv('.csv')).
-I have provided datasets for nifty50 in the "nifty50" file.
-You can upload the desired dataset and run the code by entering your desired date to see the output.
+To predict stock prices for other companies, open the "source code" file and modify the CSV file name (which contains the dataset for the desired company) on line 9 of the code (data = pd.read_csv('.csv')).
+Upload the relevant dataset and run the code.
+After entering your desired date, you will see the predicted stock price for that day.
+I have provided datasets for Nifty 50 companies in the "nifty50" file, where you can download the necessary datasets.

+The code currently predicts prices for the next year.
+To adjust this, you can change the number of days on line 26 (future_days = 365).

 # Steps to Run the Projecct in Google Colab
-1.Transfer the code from the source code file into a new Google Colab notebook.
+1. Transfer the code from the source code file into a new Google Colab notebook.
-2.Upload the dataset files to the Colab environment.
+2. Upload the dataset files to the Colab environment.
-3.Ensure all necessary libraries are imported by running the first cell.
+3. Ensure all necessary libraries are imported by running the first cell.
-4.Execute the cells to run the code and make predictions.
+4. Execute the cells to run the code and make predictions.

 # Steps to Run the Project in VS Code
 1. Open the `source_code.py` file in VS Code.